MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-templates.md

 ---
 # Using templates in Power BI Desktop

-With **Power BI Desktop** you can create compelling reports that share insights across your entire organization.
+With Power BI Desktop,** you can create compelling reports that share insights across your entire organization.
 With Power BI Desktop **templates**, you can streamline your work by creating a report template, based on an existing template, which you or other users in your organization can use as a starting point for a new report's layout, data model, and queries.
 Templates in **Power BI Desktop** help you jump-start and standardize report creation.

 ![Export report as a template](media/desktop-templates/desktop-templates-01.png)